 Banjul, Capital of the Gambia

 When I finally reach my hotel, on the beach in Banjul, I’m happy to flop out on a very nice stretch of white sand.
 It’s carefully fenced off, of course, to prevent the hawkers coming too close.
-Music blares incongruously as I luxuriate in the heat.
+Music blares incongruously, as I luxuriate in the heat.
 ‘I’m dreaming of a White Christmas’.
 It’s nice to be able to speak English again, but this hotel is not really my style.
-This one is more than a little frayed at the edges.
+It's more than a little frayed at the edges.
 Half the lights and the fridge in my room don’t work.
 And all the meals are buffet style.
-The food is all cold even when it’s presented in chafing dishes and highly unappetising.
+The food is all cold, even when it’s presented in chafing dishes, and highly unappetising.
 The clientele is mainly European and clad in shorts and lurex hoodies.
 And I’ve collected my first mosquito bites this trip.